WRITTEN BY: BRUCE LOVELACE

 It can be as simple as "set it and forget it," you can get a system that has a single button to push, or you can make it complicated like I used to.
 But more on that in a minute.
 First let's dive into the most important characteristic of any photography backup system:

-"You're backup photo system must become a habit that is easy for you to form or it must be automatic.
+"You're backup photo system must either be made into a habit that is easy for you to form, or it must be done automatically.
 Otherwise, you risk the ultimate failure-losing your precious photographs." -Bruce Lovelace

 You have a busy life with lots of activities to fill up your schedule and you don't want to add another chore to your "to-do" list.
 I'm no different.
 If you get easily distracted, or if events occur that interrupt your routine, backing up your photos becomes another task that is challenging to get done on a consistent basis.